Edwin-Lines/Pokedes-script/README.md

 # Pokedex-script
-Simple script in bash that return some information given a pokemon name
+Simple script in bash that returns some information given a pokemon name